ruby/www.ruby-lang.org/en/downloads/index.md

 ### Mirror site

-mirror site to provide ruby source is available in world wide.
-If you want to get Ruby's source code, Please use mirror site near you.
+Mirror site to provide ruby source is available in world wide.
+Using the site near you is recommended.

 #### Mirror site via HTTP